 - as well as the delivery of services by the provider who looks at the world through his or her own limited set of values, which can compromise access for patients from other cultures.

 With the increasing diversity in Central Florida’s population, children and their families are more likely to encounter situations that require culturally competent care, access to a vast array of language services, and supportive health care programs.
 Providers and families each bring their individual patterns of language and culture to the health care experience and, with cultural competency, provides equal access and quality health care to our children.

-Currently there are no openings for therapists with CCCCF.
-However, we always welcome résumés and will consider each resume that is forwarded to us for consideration for future openings as they come available.
+Currently there is one opening for a licensed therapist or a registered intern with CCCCF.
+We have no student openings at this time.
+However, we always welcome résumés and will consider each resume that is forwarded to us for future openings as they come available.

 As part of our TANF contract with Central Florida Health Cares System, Inc. please be advised that you may also file a Complaint or Grievance with them at Compliance@cfchs.org (email) and their website is http://centralfloridacares.org and phone numbers include 407-985-3578 or 407-985-3568.
 This contact information is also appropriate for Fraud, Waste and Abuse concerns.